Local health providers

 There are two main types of health services provided by the NHS in East Cheshire.
 These are community based services and hospital based services.

-Community based services are mainly commissioned by the two Clinical Commissioning Groups and NHS England:
+Community and hospital based health services are mainly commissioned by the Clinical Commissioning Group and NHS England:

 The hospital based services provided by the NHS in East Cheshire are primarily provided by Mid Cheshire Hospitals NHS Foundation Trust and the East Cheshire NHS Trust.

-- The East Cheshire NHS Trust operates hospitals in Congleton, Knutsford and Macclesfield.
+- East Cheshire NHS Trust operates hospitals in Congleton, Knutsford and Macclesfield

 Non-NHS Health Services